denise iszczuk

 President

 Denise strives to connect youth and their natural world to empower them toward environmental responsibility.
 Denise has her BSc in Geography and Environmental Science and is certified instructor for CWF's Project Wild.
-Denise lives and works as a conservation educator in southwestern Ontario.
-She is excited to bring her knowledge and experience to the OSEE board.
+Denise lives and works as a outdoor educator/consultant in southwestern Ontario.

 Alison Ellwood